Beef and Three Cheese Noodle Casserole

 YES, this is another recipe with beef and cheese and pasta.
 But you’re looking at it, so clearly, you like this combo as much as my family does, so it’s almost like we’re related!
 No judgments here, right?

-I happily have a group of boys in my house who like a lot of different foods.
-But in the end, if I want to have a money-back guarantee that dinner will make everyone happy, there are three words that always add up to a perfect meal.
-Ground beef.
-Pasta.
-Cheese.
-Hey, I didn’t say these were three ground breaking words, I just said they were three words.
-In the Midwest, this type of pasta casserole might be called Johnny Marzetti, which is kind of awesome.
+I have a group of boys in my house who happily like a lot of different foods.
+But in the end, if I want to have a money-back guarantee that dinner will make everyone happy, three words always add up to a perfect meal: ground beef, pasta, and cheese.
+Hey, I didn’t say these were three groundbreaking words, I just said they were three words.

 White baking dish of Beef and Three Cheese Noodle Casserole.